NDepend Blog

 C# 13 Semi Auto Properties

-C# 13 will introduce an exciting feature to boost developer productivity and code clarity: semi-auto properties.
+C# 13 introduced an exciting feature to boost developer productivity and code clarity: semi-auto properties.
 This new feature solves the trade-off between the ease of auto-implemented properties with the versatility of manual ones.

 Reminder: Auto-Property and Backing Field